The School of Architecture is a member of the Association of Collegiate Schools of Architecture and the Association of Collegiate Schools of Planning.

 The School of Architecture encourages first-hand experiences of diverse peoples, places and cultures, nationally and internationally, so that we might better engage the world in which we live.
 Educational travel experiences can be integrated into degree plans in several ways, including, but not limited to, the following:

-Studio Mexico is an advanced studio for architecture and landscape architecture students that explores the rich cultural and built environment of Mexico.
+Studio Mexico is a biennial advanced studio for architecture and landscape architecture students that explores the rich cultural and built environment of Mexico.
 During a nine-day trip to Mexico, students visit a project site and other significant places, and enjoy rich interaction with Mexican students working on the same project.
-Students participating in the studio are required to take the Mexican architecture class taught by Professor Juan Miro, either concurrently with the studio or in the previous year.
+Students participating in the studio are encouraged to take the Mexican architecture class taught by Professor Juan Miró, either concurrently with the studio or in the previous year.